Battle of Martinique (1794): Invasion

 On 5 February, a British fleet under the command of Royal Navy Admiral Sir John Jervis landed troops under the command of Sir Charles Grey on the island, which proceeded to capture the island from the Republicans in concert with French planters.

 By 20 March, only Fort Bourbon and Fort Royal remained under Republican control.
 Jervis ordered the fourth-rate ship of the line HMS Asia, and the sloop, HMS Zebra to capture Fort Saint Louis.
-Asia was unable to get close to the fort and Zebra went in alone, with her captain, Richard Faulknor.
+HMS Asia was unable to get close to the fort and Zebra went in alone, with her captain, Richard Faulknor.
 Despite facing heavy Republican artillery fire, Faulknor ran Zebra close under the walls.
 He and his ship's company then used Zebra's boats to land.
 The British stormed the fort and captured it.
 Zebra lost only her pilot killed and four men wounded.
 Meanwhile, the remainder of the British fleet captured Fort Royal and two days later Fort Bourbon capitulated.